naymalabonna/data-science-project/blog-post.md

 ### Motivation

 The problem we were trying to solve with this project was being able to match a recipe to a cuisine based on its ingredients only, more precisely , “Which cuisine does a recipe’s ingredients belong to?”.
 Apart from food being such a crucial part of our lives, we chose this problem because we both love food and cooking, and thought it was an interesting topic because we knew that there can be a lot of overlap of ingredients in many cuisines, so we wanted to try and attempt to make a model that would help differentiate them.
+Here is an example on how this would work.
+Let's say you have the following ingredients and want to know which cuisine you can cook a meal from with them:
+- plain flour
+- ground pepper
+- salt
+- tomatoes
+- ground black pepper
+- thyme
+- eggs
+- green tomatoes
+- yellow corn meal
+- milk
+- vegetable oil
+Can you guess which cuisine these ingredients belong to?
+It isn't very easy, but if you guessed Southern US, you'd be correct!
+Our model can take the guess-work out of this problem.
 The goal is to be able to predict the category of a dish’s cuisine given a list of its ingredients.
 We found this idea on Kaggle and thought it would be a fun and interesting way to test if it really is that simple to categorize food based on ingredients only.